ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 request is being described in a way that the AS needs to interpret, but with different levels of specificity and complexity for the client instance to deal with.
-An API designer can provide a set of common access scopes as simple strings but still allow RC developers to specify custom access when needed for more complex APIs.
+An API designer can provide a set of common access scopes as simple strings but still allow client software developers to specify custom access when needed for more complex APIs.

 Extensions to this specification can use different data types for defined fields, but each extension needs to not only declare what the data type means, but also provide